XinCao02/xincao02.github.io/_pages/about.md

 I am actively seeking interesting research opportunities and Ph.D. positions starting in Spring/Fall 2025.
 If you are looking for a dedicated and self-motivated candidate, please DO contact me at [xincao@link.cuhk.edu.cn](mailto:xincao@link.cuhk.edu.cn) !

-For the final part (although I'd definitely prefer putting this paragraph in the front) I would love to talk about the major achievements aside of my academic pursuits.
+For the final part (though I'd definitely prefer putting this paragraph in the front) I would love to talk about the major achievements aside of my academic pursuits.
 I am the core player / captain of the CUHKSZ / Harmonia College Soccer Team ⚽️, 2022 champion 🏆 of Shenzhen City, and I've also formed multiple bands and we wrote many original songs (covering genres like Hardcore Punk, Blues rock, R&B, Jazz-Hiphop, Contemporary Folk, Pop Rock, etc.) as a guitarist 🎸 keyboard 🎹 and lead singer 🎤; Led Zeppelin and Guns'n'Roses are among my favorite bands.
 Additionally, I attained ABRSM Grade 5 in Piano & Music Theory at Los Angeles by the age of 10, and achieved First Place in the 2021 CUHKSZ Singing Competition (Duet).
 Though extracurricular, I firmly believe these experiences may enhance my leadership & teamwork skills professionally, while also fostering creativity and open-mindedness in research.

 ****
 # 🔥 News